How do we move ourselves and others to act? It all hinges on motivation.

 A Look at the Concept in Psychology

-SDT postulates that humans have three innate psychological needs, namely:
+SDT postulates that humans have three innate psychological needs (Ryan & Deci, 2000):

-- the need for autonomy (the feeling of being the origin of one’s behavior), and
+- Autonomy (the feeling of being the origin of our behavior)

-The satisfaction and fulfillment of these three needs are considered necessary and essential to vital, healthy human functioning regardless of culture or stage of development (Silva, 2011).
+The satisfaction and fulfillment of these three needs are considered necessary and essential to vital, healthy human functioning, regardless of culture or stage of development (Silva, Marques, & Teixeira, 2014).

-When these three needs are met, individuals experience more vitality, self‐motivation, and well‐being.
-Conversely, circumvention of these basic needs may lead to declining self‐motivation and a heightened sense of ill‐being (Ryan et al. 2006).
+When these three needs are met, individuals experience more vitality, self-motivation, and wellbeing.
+Conversely, circumvention of these basic needs may lead to declining self-motivation and a heightened sense of ill-being (Ryan, Deci, Grolnick, & La Guardia, 2006).

-Self-determination theory developed through a set of six ‘mini‐theories,’ which represent a broad framework for the study of human motivation and personality.
-Together these six mini‐theories constitute SDT:
+Self-determination theory developed through a set of six ‘mini-theories,’ which represent a broad framework for the study of human motivation and personality:

-- Relationships Motivation Theory is concerned with the development and maintenance of close personal relationships and encompasses one of the three basic psychological needs: psychological relatedness.
+- Relationships motivation theory is concerned with the development and maintenance of close personal relationships and encompasses one of the three basic psychological needs: relatedness.

 Common Questions on Self-Determination